LSSTDESC/Coord/README.rst

 DESC DE School
 ==============

-For the DE School lesson on July 10, 2017, we will be designing some tests for this module, so I havve intentionally not ported over any of the existing tests that I have in the TreeCorr and GalSim repositories related to that version of the code.
+For a DE School lesson on July 10, 2017, we will be designing some tests for this module, so I have intentionally not ported over any of the existing tests that I have in the TreeCorr and GalSim repositories related to that version of the code.
 If you are planning to participate in the DE School lesson, then you are on your honor not to look at those tests.

 Prior to attending DE School, it would be a good idea to try to clone this repository and install the code.
-If you have trouble, please ask on the #desc-bnl-sb-2017 Slack channel.
+If you have trouble, please ask for help on the #desc-bnl-sb-2017 Slack channel.
 It will be helpful if you have the code already installed on your laptop, although you may certainly still participate even if not.

 After the end of the class I will add all the unit tests that I currently have for this module along with (hopefully) some that the class will have written.